mak-gitdev/HA_enoceanmqtt-addon/README.md

 ## Issues
-Any issue should be open on the HA\_enoceanmqtt [issue tracker](https://github.com/mak-gitdev/HA_enoceanmqtt/issues).
+Issues should be reported on the HA\_enoceanmqtt [issue tracker](https://github.com/mak-gitdev/HA_enoceanmqtt/issues).

 ## Versions